florianmahner/tomlparse/docs/README.md

 [![License](https://img.shields.io/github/license/florianmahner/tomlparse)](https://img.shields.io/github/license/florianmahner/tomlparse)
 ![code style](https://img.shields.io/badge/code%20style-black-black)

-tomlparse is a Python library and command-line tool that allows you to use [TOML](https://toml.io/en/) configuration files in conjunction with the [argparse module](https://docs.python.org/3/library/argparse.html).
+tomlparse is a Python library and command-line tool that allows you to use <a href="https://toml.io/en/">TOML</a> configuration files in conjunction with the <a href="https://docs.python.org/3/library/argparse.html">argparse module</a>.
 It provides a simple and convenient way to handle your python projects, leveraging the strengths of both TOML and argparse.

 # :notebook_with_decorative_cover: Table of Contents